lilin-bme/lilin-bme.github.io/index.md

 Last updated Nov 27, 2023
 - Oct 28, 2023: Our team won the Top Medal in the National College Student Competition Challenge Cup (Top 1%)(挑战杯全国大学生课外科创竞赛,生命科学赛道特等奖,全国唯一本科生团队).
 - Oct 05, 2023: Prof. LIN delivered an online guest lecture for the UIUC BIOE class, as invited by Prof. Shuming Nie.
-- **Sept 20, 2023: Paper on "transmission Raman tomography" accepted by *ACS Appl.
+- **Sept 20, 2023: Transmission Raman tomography paper accepted by *ACS Appl.
 Mater.
 Interfaces*.
-Congrats to Haoqiang XIE!**
+Congrats to Haoqiang!**
-- Sept 08, 2023: Undergraduate Han GU received NSFC funding for her investigations on spatially offset Raman spectroscopy.
+- Sept 08, 2023: Undergraduate Han GU received NSFC funding for her study on spatially offset Raman spectroscopy.
 Congrats.
 - Aug 25, 2023: Prof. LIN received National Science Foundation of China (NSFC) funding (国自然面上基金).
 Congrats.
-- Aug 3, 2023: Paper on "direct and quantitative assessments of spectroscopic tissue penetration" accepted by *MED-X* journal.
+- Aug 3, 2023: Paper on "direct and quantitative assessments of spectroscopic tissue penetration" accepted by *MED-X*.
 - June 08, 2023: Prof. LIN delivered an invited talk at the PhotoniX Conference.
 - May 30, 2023: Prof. LIN delivered an online webinar talk, invited by the Instrument Website.
 - May 25, 2023: Haoqiang XIE was awarded the national undergraduate innovation research program.
 - May 15, 2023: Paper on "in vivo lesion localization of transmission Raman spectroscopy" accepted by *Advanced Science*.
-- May 05, 2023: Our team (Zongyu WU, Haoqiang XIE, Mingyuan XIA, and Yang LUO) won the Top Medal in the Shanghai College Student Competition, with their project of "Penetrating Transmission Raman Spectroscopy for Non-Invasive Diagnosis".
+- May 05, 2023: Our team won the Top Medal in the Shanghai College Student Competition, with the project "Penetrating Transmission Raman Spectroscopy for Non-Invasive Diagnosis".
-- Jan 01, 2022: Paper accepted by *Small Methods* reporting the highest detection depths using transmission Raman spectroscopy.
+- Jan 01, 2022: Paper accepted by *Small Methods* reported highest detection depths of transmission Raman spectroscopy.
 - Apr 05, 2023: Haoqi HE was awarded Excellent Graduate at SJTU.
 Congrats.
 - Mar 05, 2023: Haoqi HE has passed the master defense.
 - Aug 01, 2022: Our team received the 3-tier award in the National College Student Biomedical Engineering Innovation Design Competition (第七届全国大学生生物医学工程创新设计竞赛).